weikunhan/leetcode-summary-python/design_problem/README.md

 # Design Problem

-For prepare the design problem, there are three kinds of design problems:
+There are three kinds of design problems:

 * System design (Scenario, Service, Storage, Scale)
 * API design
 * OOA, OOD, OOP (Clarify, Core objects, Cases, Classes, Correctness)

-Also, there are algorithms that you should know before system design.
-The related resources should:
+Especially, to prepare the system design problem, the list of algorithms you should know before system design.
+[System design algorithms](https://github.com/resumejob/system-design-algorithms)

-* Bloom filter
-* Frugal streaming
-* Geohash&S2 Geometry
-* Leaky bucket&Token bucket algorithm
-* Loosy Counting
-* Operational transformation algorithm
-* Quadtree&Rtree algorithm
-* Ray casting algorithm
-* Reverse index algorithm
-* Rsync algorithm
-* Trie algorithm
-* Consistent hashing

-For more informaiton, you need to check related courses and books.
-Here, I split the system design problem from LeetCode into following topic.
+For more information, you need to check related courses and books.
+Here, I split the system design problem from LeetCode into the following topic.

 * [Prefix Tree](##Prefix-Tree)
 * [Hash Map&Set](##Hash-Map&Set)